Community-led development "The Apache Way"

 The Apache Xerces XML parsing library is easily configurable and compliant with current standards.

-If there are any specific issues that the Board should be aware of, or to specifically address, then please call them out.
+If there are specific issues that the Board should be aware of, or should specifically address, then please call them out.
 If not, then it is helpful to state something like: "There are no Board-level issues at this time."

 When did the project last make any releases?
 [REQUIRED]

 Regular software product releases are a sign of a healthy project.
 Reports should list the releases made in the past quarter, with their release dates.

 NOTE: If no releases were made, list the date of the most recent prior release, so that the board can determine how long it has been since the project has made a release.

 Describe the overall activity in the project over the past quarter.